seyonv/time_method/README.md

-# TimeMethods
+# TimeMethod

-Time Methods is a gem that makes it easy to see the run-time of different methods within Terminal
+TimeMethod is a gem that makes it easy to see the run-time of different methods within Terminal

 ## Installation